Arieh-code/second-semester-final/Readme.md

 ### Fourth part:

-In this last section we are tasked in classifying between hand movement position, Spontanious, Syncharnised and Alone.
+In this last section we are tasked in classifying between hand movement position, Spontaneous, Synchronized and Alone.

 ----------